What’s the point of practicing scales on guitar?

 It’s natural to want to know the payoff of whatever work we’re doing.

-The major scale, minor scale, pentatonic scale, blues scale, or minor pentatonic scale are just a few of the basic scales that you might have heard of, or learned.
+The major scale, natural minor scale, harmonic minor scale, blues scale, major pentatonic scale, and minor pentatonic scale are just a few of the basic guitar scales that you might have heard of, or learned.